gurcuff91/mongotoy/docs/docs/data_types.md

 - `mogotoy.types.Bson`: Represents a valid bson data.
 - `mogotoy.types.File`: Represents a Grid-FS object.

-You can effortlessly utilize these data types within your documents, and Mongotoy will take care of automatic field creation and validation.
+You can effortlessly use these data types within your documents, and Mongotoy will take care of automatic field creation and validation.

-### Using Nullable types
+### Using nullable types
 By default, Mongotoy does not permit `null` data.
 However, you can specify nullability using `typing.Optional`.
 Below is an example of a Person document that allows `null` data: